dhwajhome26-rgb/SolarPanel/README.md

 4. Install Dependencies:
 `npm install`

-5. How To Get Node Configure:
+5. Paste Your Node Configure - How To Get Node Configure:
 - Go To Node Section Make One Node And Click Configure [ Copy Your Configure And Paste Daemon Terminal ] Settings: Germany - 127.0.0.1 - Your VPS According

 6. Start The Daemon: